-- This category is reserved for short documentaries - · Broadcast and online documentaries are eligible for submission - Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submissions: 40 minutes.
-Documentaries that run longer than 40 minutes must be submitted to one of the long form categories. - Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 8 for essay instructions). - Submission Video: Upload submission video to Yangaroo via the online submission process at www.newsdocemmys.tv.
-Important: Be sure to follow the video specifications on page 9 of the rulebook when preparing your video.
-All commercials must be removed from submission video.
+- This category is reserved for short documentaries. - Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submissions: 40 minutes.
+Documentaries that run longer than 40 minutes must submit to one of the Documentary categories (categories 18-26) - Each entry must include an essay of up to 750 words explaining why it is Emmy[®]-worthy (see page 10 for essay instructions). - Submission Video: Upload your submission video to the Media page of the submission site at www.newsdocemmys.tv.
+Important: Be sure to follow the video specifications on page 11 of the rulebook when preparing your video.
+All commercials must be removed from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital programming are eligible for submission.

-23. Outstanding Short Documentary
+27. Outstanding Short Documentary

 This category is reserved for short documentaries, i.e. documentaries with a running time of 40 minutes or less.
 Both broadcast and online documentaries are eligible to submit to this category.
-Submissions may include single, stand alone short documentaries, or a single subject short documentary delivered in multiple parts or episodes, provided the total running time of the finished product does not exceed 40 minutes.
-Documentaries with a running time of more than 40 minutes must submit to one of the long form categories.
-This category is not intended for reports from regularly scheduled newscasts or news magazines.
+Submissions may include single, stand-alone short documentaries, or a single subject short documentary delivered in multiple parts or episodes, provided the total running time of the finished product does not exceed 40 minutes.
+Documentaries with a running time of more than 40 minutes must submit to one of the Documentary categories (categories 18-26).
+This category is not intended for reports from newscasts or news magazines.